This FAQ applies to you, if your TriCore chip and your TriCore debug cable support DAP and JTAG.

 For all target boards, where only one chip is connected to the debug port, DAP is the preferred debug port type:

-- On TriCore AURIX, with DAP much higher debug port clocks are possible, new DAP telegrams allow a more efficient communication.
+• On TriCore AURIX, with DAP much higher debug port clocks are possible, DAP telegrams allow a more efficient communication.
 Thus, huge data transfers from and to the target device are much faster.
-Although this not relevant for the debug performance, a faster communication speeds up reading huge onchip trace buffers.
+Although this is not relevant for the debug performance, a faster communication speeds up reading huge onchip trace buffers.

 If more than one chip is connected to the debug port (so-called daisy-chaning), JTAG is mandatory.
 Please note that in this case, only one TriCore chip is allowed in the chain, and the TriCore chip must be the first device in the chain.
 Contact Lauterbach support to avoid creating a system that is bricked by design.